SilenusTA/StreamRoller/docs/MESSAGES_DOC.md

 config file in response to the "RequestConfig" message above
   - The to field will contain the name of the extension it is for
   - The data field will contain the config file
+-  StopServer
+   -  none
+- UpdateCredentials
+  - A data packet containing the extensionname, key and value pair for the credential you wish to set
+- RequestCredentials
+  - none
+for the extension
 - RequestExtensionsList
   - none
 - RequestChannelsList